Maxim-Lanskoy/TraeAgent/README.md

 ## ✅ Summary

-**NeuroNaut** is a secure, autonomous agent framework with real tool access and self-adaptive learning.
+**Neuronaut** is a secure, autonomous agent framework with real tool access and self-adaptive learning.
 It uses Swift where performance and control matter, with Python-based glue and memory orchestration.
 Inspired by Voyager and Claude, but 100% self-hosted and customizable.

 Supports Swift toolchains, full local LLMs, replayable skills, embedded memory, and tool use over MCP.
 Learns and grows task by task.